(Updates with Foxconn global employment numbers in fifth paragraph, comment from China Labor Watch in 11th paragraph.)

 Proview also is asking China’s customs bureau to block imports and exports of iPads, Roger Xie, the lawyer representing Proview, said today.

 Apple climbed 1.9 percent to $502.60 at the close in New York yesterday -- the first time the stock rallied above $500 -- after a two-week gain spurred by the iPad maker’s first-quarter earnings report.

 The company, burnished by the iPhone’s success and memorials to co-founder Steve Jobs, displaced Google Inc. as the top company in Harris Interactive’s poll of corporate images.
 Apple topped the public’s ratings for vision and leadership, products and services, financial performance and workplace environment -- four of the six categories Harris tracked.

 The Fair Labor Association was set up in 1999 to monitor workplace environments globally in an initiative by former U.S. President Bill Clinton.
 Its participants include Nike Inc. and Nestle SA.

---With assistance from Adam Satariano in San Francisco, Edmond Lococo in Beijing and Niamh Ring in New York.
-Editors: Cecile Daurat, Niamh Ring
+--With assistance from Adam Satariano in San Francisco and Edmond Lococo in Beijing.
+Editors: Cecile Daurat, Ville Heiskanen

-To contact the reporters on this story: Heather Perlberg in New York at firstname.lastname@example.org; Tim Culpan in Taipei at email@example.com
+To contact the reporter on this story: Heather Perlberg in New York at firstname.lastname@example.org Tim Culpan in Taipei at email@example.com

 To contact the editor responsible for this story: Tom Giles at firstname.lastname@example.org